2017 Procurement Review: Statutes, Regulations, Executive Orders

 million outside the United States.

-FAR Case 2015-012: Effective January 19, a final rule amends
+FAR Case 2015-012: A final rule amended

 the FAR to implement a section of the Consolidated and Further